 Uncover Potential Hidden Costs

-Beyond the standard due diligence items most developers evaluate when redeveloping commercial properties, you should also look into these potentially costly items that may be obvious:
+Beyond the standard due diligence items most developers evaluate when redeveloping commercial properties, you should also look into these potentially costly items that may not be obvious:

 Is the building and the site conforming to the zoning district?
 If you’re proposing a small addition or renovation, you’ll want to understand the potential zoning issues you could encounter.
 Adding a new vestibule or patio, can be a simple aesthetically pleasing improvement that has a big impact.
 You want to be sure you don’t have to deal with a bunch of land use hurdles to get it constructed.
 A local land planning professional will have an understanding of ordinances and municipal regulations.
 They can help you identify potential design opportunities and constraints.